charifsoltani/opensource/wkhtmltopdf_large_pdf/README.rst

    :target: https://www.linkedin.com/in/charif-soltani-b0351811a/

+* Certified Functional Consultant
+* Technical Project Manager
+* Lead Developer
+* Senior Fullstack Developer

-Certified Functional Consultant, Technical Project Manager, Lead Developer, and Senior Fullstack Developer, has been utilizing Odoo on a daily basis since 2016.
+has been utilizing Odoo on a daily basis since 2016.

 This module is part of the `OCA/web <https://github.com/charifsoltani/opensource-apps>`_ project on GitHub.